Arts Cases Available for Placement

 A3575-1-D: POTENTIAL COPYRIGHT INFRINGEMENT

-Client, a retired teacher and parent of seven, wrote and published a short book.
-Client removed the book listing from a book-sales website and then discovered multiple third parties selling the book without permission.
+Client, a retired teacher and parent of seven, wrote, published, and sold a book on AP's website.
+Client removed the listing from AP's website but discovered multiple third parties were selling new copies of the book without permission.
 Client would like the assistance of a volunteer attorney to recover unpaid royalties, if owed, and to stop further unauthorized sales.